elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsimportoptions.overwrite.md

 ## SavedObjectsImportOptions.overwrite property

-> Warning: This API is now obsolete.
->
-> If true, will override existing object if present.
-This option will be removed and permanently disabled in a future release.
->
-> Note: this has no effect when used with the `createNewCopies` option.
+If true, will override existing object if present.
+Note: this has no effect when used with the `createNewCopies` option.
->

 <b>Signature:</b>